morucci/repoxplorer/README.md

         - barbicanclient/tests/
 ```

-It is also possible to define metadata parsers.
+It is also possible to define *metadata parsers*.
 Please refer to
 the [Metadata automatic indexation section](#metadata-automatic-indexation).

 ### Sanitize author identities

-It often happens authors use mulitple identities (multiple emails) when
+An unique author can use multiple emails (identities) when contributing
-they contribute to a project.
-You can use the file idents.yaml to define
+to a project.
+The *identities* configuration permits to define
 emails that belong to a contributor.
-RepoXplorer will use that file to
-group contributions with multiple emails under a single identity.

-In the example below contributions from both author emails 'john.doe@server'
+In the example below, contributions from both author emails 'john.doe@server'
 and 'jdoe@server' will be stacked for John Doe.

-Edit /etc/repoxplorer/idents.yaml

 ```YAML
 ---